 Geographically and climatically New Zealand is near the extreme limits of its range.
 In New Zealand it is a rare bird, and probably always has been.
-However the species was almost exterminated to satisfy the demand for feathers for women’s hats after its only breeding site on the banks of the Waitangiroto Stream, near Okarito in South Westland was discovered in 1865.
+However the species was almost exterminated to satisfy the demand for feathers for women’s hats after its only breeding site on the banks of the Waitangiroto River near Whataroa in South Westland was discovered in 1865.
 By 1941 there were only four nests when it was declared a reserve and patrolled at breeding time.
-The numbers have now stabilised with a permanent population of around 100 to 120.
+The numbers have now stabilised with a permanent population of around 200 – 250.

-The nesting site on the banks of the Waitangituna Stream is not far from the Okarito Lagoon which is just a few miles from the sea.
+The nesting site on the banks of the Waitangiroto River within the Waitangiroto Nature Reserve is not far from the Okarito Lagoon which is just a few miles from the sea.
 It is a kahikatea swamp through which the sluggish river moves down to the sea.

-Adult birds start arriving from all over the country around August and take part in elaborate courtship displays.
+Adult birds start arriving from all over the country around mid-September and take part in elaborate courtship displays.
 Males build small platforms from which they advertise themselves to females.
 Displays of the male include a spectacular raising of the nuptial plumes, with the neck erect, the bill snapping and the wing feathers flicking.
 Once a female is attracted, the pair preen each other and intertwine their long necks, wings and bill.
 The female builds the real nest platform.
 According to Oliver, the nests are placed in trees or in the crowns of tree ferns near to or overhanging water and at various heights from eight to forty feet,(three to thirteen metres).
 The nests are well built of sticks and fern fronds.
-Three to five eggs are laid in September or October and the young are ready to fly in December and January.
+Three to five eggs are laid in October and November and the young are ready to fly in January and February.
 After breeding the birds disperse widely throughout the country.

 Closely associated with the colony are nests of white–throated and little pied shags which are much more numerous.
 Since 1949, Royal spoonbills have come to breed among them, preferring to nest in the taller kahikatea.